-No. The proposal is unlikely to impact on good relations between people of different political opinion.
+No. The proposed name is not considered to unlawfully discriminate or be partypolitical in intention or use.
+It is unlikely to have an adverse impact on good relations between people of different political opinion.

-No. This proposal is unlikely to impact on good relations between people of different racial group.
+No. This proposal is unlikely to have an adverse impact on good relations between people of different racial group.